UN to rich nations: Don't undermine COVAX vaccine program - WTMJ

 Wealthy nations have snapped up several billion vaccine doses while some countries in the developing world have little or none.
-European nations have given financial support to the U.N.-backed COVAX effort to get vaccines to the world’s most vulnerable people and are considering sharing some of their own doses — though they haven’t specified when.
+European nations have given financial support to the U.N.-backed COVAX effort to get vaccines to the world’s most vulnerable people and are considering sharing some of their own doses — though they haven’t specified when or exactly how many.

 On Friday, leaders of the Group of Seven industrial powers said they would accelerate global vaccine development and deployment and support “affordable and equitable access to vaccines” and treatments for COVID-19.
 They cited a collective $7.5 billion from the G-7 to U.N.-backed efforts.